Imaginary-time evolution of interacting spin systems in the truncated Wigner approximation

 and can be efficiently solved using GPUs.

-In Fig.\ref{fig:random-Ising} we have plotted the average energy $\langle \hat H\rangle = \textrm{Tr}\{\hat \rho\, \hat H\}$ for the Gibbs state \eqref{eq:gibbs} for a few randomly chosen 3-regular graphs with $N=22$ nodes.
+In Fig.\ref{fig:Ising-N22-3ru} we have plotted the average energy~$\langle \hat H\rangle = \textrm{Tr}\{\hat \rho\, \hat H\}$ for the Gibbs state, eq.~\eqref{eq:gibbs}, for a few randomly chosen 3-regular graphs with $N=22$ nodes.
 Shown are the iTWA results and values obtained by exact diagonalization (ED).
-One recognizes very good agreement between iTWA and exact results over the whole range of inverse temperatures and almost perfect agreement of the ground-state energies, which due to the gapfulness of the Hamiltonian is reached for $J \tau \geq 3 $.
+One recognizes very good agreement between iTWA and exact results over the whole range of inverse temperatures and perfect agreement of the ground-state energies, which due to the gapfulness of the Hamiltonian is reached for $J \tau \geq 3 $. \mfl{Also shown is the norm of the non-positive diffusion matrix $D_{\theta_i\theta_j}$ which approaches zero in the same limit.}

-We now illustrate the power of the iTWA to find (approximate) solutions of the ground state of \eqref{eq:random-Ising} on a large graph with $N=100$, which cannot be solved anymore by ED.
-To estimate the ground-state energy we use the best known classical algorithm GUROBI \cite{gurobi}.
-Being a stochastic algorithm (note that even in the absence of a diffusion term the initial values must be sampled) the quality of its predictions depends on the number of trajectories.
-In Fig.\ref{fig:random-Ising-large} we plot the relative deviation of the average energy $\langle \hat H\rangle$ for the Gibbs state at $J\tau =10$ (which is very close to the ground state) as a function of the number of trajectories $N_\textrm{traj}$.
-One notices that already for a small number of trajectories, on the order of $10^2$, the limit of NP-hardness of $\Delta \epsilon=1/17$ is crossed.
+We now illustrate the power of the iTWA to find (approximate) solutions of the ground state of eq.~\eqref{eq:random-Ising} on large graph\tom{s} with \tom{$N=\mathcal{O}(100)$}, which cannot be solved anymore by ED. \dennis{To estimate the ground-state we use the state of the art classical solver GUROBI \cite{gurobi}.} Being a stochastic algorithm (note that even in the absence of a diffusion term the initial values must be sampled) the quality of its predictions depends on the number of trajectories.
+In Fig.~\ref{fig:Ising-large-3ru}(a+b) we plot the relative deviation of the average energy $\langle \hat H\rangle$ for the Gibbs state at $J\tau =10$ (which is very close to the ground state) as a function of the number of trajectories $N_\textrm{traj}$ \mfl{for different $N$.}

+\mfl{As the iTWA is exact for Ising Hamiltonians for $\tau\to\infty$ the quality of the approximation of the ground state is only limited by finite-sampling errors.
+In Fig.~\ref{fig:Ising-large-3ru}(c) we have shown the system-size scaling of the number of trajectories $N_\textrm{traj}$ needed to approach the ground state within an error $\Delta \epsilon =4.1\%$ of the trajectory averaged energy $\langle \hat H\rangle$ at $J\tau =10$ for the graphs shown in Fig.~\ref{fig:Ising-large-3ru}(a+b).
+The scaling becomes exponential, as expected from the NP-hardness of finding the ground state.}